Kingdom of Fife

 • Auld Hoose 6-8 Nethergate Kinghorn KY3 9SY Telephone(01592) 891074

-A traditional two-room pub just of the main street of the popular seaside village.
-It has an ample sided bar as you enter and a comfortable lounge at the side.
-The family run pub is popular with both locals and visitors.
-It is an ideal stopping off point for real ale enthusiasts walking the fife coastal path.
-Food is served 12-4pm daily.
-The auld hoose has regular evening events such as live music, karaoke and dominoes and open mic sessions in the lounge on some Sunday afternoons
+A traditional two-room pub just of the main street of the popular seaside village and former Royal Burgh.
+It has a large bar area with a comfortable lounge at the side.
+Popular with both locals and visitors this is an ideal refreshment stop for the Fife Coastal Path walkers.
+Lunches are served daily.
+The pub hosts regular evening events such as live music, karaoke and dominoes with open mic sessions on occasional Sundays.

 • Crown Tavern 55-57 High Street Kinghorn KY3 9UW Telephone(01592) 891363